codepluck/password-generator/README.md

 ## 🛠 Contributing

-Feel free to submit issues or pull requests to improve this package.
+Feel free to submit issues or pull requests to improve this component.

 ## 📜 License